 - Lead with context, not controls

-Netflix’s culture started with a set of principles and aspirations, written by Hastings and his Chief Talent Officer at the time, Patty McCord, which still appears on its website:
+Netflix’s culture started with The Culture Deck as a set of principles and aspirations, written by Hastings and his Chief Talent Officer at the time, Patty McCord, which still appears on its website:

 Entertainment, like friendship, is a fundamental human need; it changes how we feel and gives us common ground.
 We want to entertain the world.
 If we succeed, there is more laughter, more empathy, and more joy.